 In November 2021 the Whitley Bay Big Local board approved a proposal that will set our community centre on a path to become a low carbon community.
-We are the proud owners of the former job centre building at 158 Whitley Road and, thanks to the Community Ownership Fund, North of Tyne Combined Authority and Local Trust, we have secured funding to make the dream of developing a low carbon community a reality.
+As proud owners of the former job centre building and thanks to the Community Ownership Fund, North of Tyne Combined Authority and Local Trust, we have secured funding to make the dream of developing a low carbon community a reality.

 Initial ideals for the centre are to strive for carbon neutrality, to provide information and inspiration, to encourage local leadership and to be a financially sustainable hub that survives for generations to come.
 These ideals are long-term, but there are things that we will be doing (or not doing) immediately to increase our carbon efficiency.

 We have adapted our own behaviours and practices, making simple changes to reduce our impact on the environment, such as refillable cleaning products and procurement from local suppliers where possible.

 We maintain the environmental improvements with local community consultation events to develop our future as a sustainable hub.
 We’re seeking the funding to make the vision of an eco-hub a reality.

 There are two main ambitions for the centre.

 To reduce its impact on the world around us.

 To inform and inspire local people about climate change.